Advanced Telescope for High Energy Astrophysics: X-ray Integral Field Unit (X-IFU)

 As of December 2018, when the X-IFU consortium was formally endorsed by ESA as being responsible for the procurement of the instrument to Athena, the X-IFU consortium gathered 11 European countries (Belgium, Czech Republic, Finland, France, Germany, Ireland, Italy, Netherlands, Poland, Spain, Switzerland), plus Japan and the United States.
 More than 50 research institutes are involved in the X-IFU consortium.
-The principal investigator of X-IFU is Dr Didier Barret, Director of research at the research institute in astrophysics and planetology of Toulouse (IRAP-OMP, CNRS UT3-Paul Sabatier/CNES, France).
-Dr Jan-Willem den Herder (SRON, The Netherlands) and Dr Luigi Piro (INAF-IAPS, Italy) are co-principal investigators of the X-IFU.
+The principal investigator of X-IFU is Didier Barret, Director of research at the research institute in astrophysics and planetology of Toulouse (IRAP-OMP, CNRS UT3-Paul Sabatier/CNES, France).
+Jan-Willem den Herder (SRON, The Netherlands) and Luigi Piro (INAF-IAPS, Italy) are co-principal investigators of the X-IFU.
 CNES manages the project, and on behalf of the X-IFU consortium, is responsible for the delivery of the instrument to ESA.

 Athena science goals

 The "Hot and Energetic Universe" science theme revolves around two fundamental questions in astrophysics: How does ordinary matter assemble into the large-scale structures that we see today?
 And how do black holes grow and shape the Universe?
 Both questions can only be answered using a sensitive X-ray space observatory.
 Its combination of scientific performance exceeds any existing or planned X-ray missions by over one order of magnitude on several parameter spaces: effective area, weak line sensitivity, survey speed, just to mention a few.
 Athena will perform very sensitive measurements on a wide range of celestial objects.
 It will investigate the chemical evolution of the hot plasma permeating the intergalactic space in cluster of galaxies, search for elusive observational features of the Warm-Hot Intergalactic Medium, investigate powerful outflows ejected from accreting black holes across their whole mass spectrum, and study their impact on the host galaxy, and identify sizeable samples of comparatively rare populations of Active Galactic Nuclei (AGN) that are key to understanding the concurrent cosmological evolution of accreting black holes and galaxies.
 Among them are highly obscured and high-redshift (z≥6) AGN.
 Furthermore, Athena will be an X-ray observatory open to the whole astronomical community, poised to provide wide-ranging discoveries in almost all fields of modern astrophysics, with a large discovery potential of still unknown and unexpected phenomena.
 It represents the X-ray contribution to the fleet of large-scale observational facilities to be operational in the 2030s (incl.
 SKA, ELT, ALMA, LISA...).